 White Tantra is seen as a direct and fast way to attain spiritual growth and finally self-realization or spiritual enlightenment.
 In fact, White Tantra tries to directly bypass or overcome dark or suppressed elements in our being with certain techniques.
 It perhaps brings those elements into consciousness, but there’s no aim to materialize or realize them.
 Nevertheless, physical health, pureness and well-being are deemed important also for spiritual growth, thus work on preparing the body is likewise of significance.

 Additionally, in White Tantra much work is done on the purification and refinement of the heart to come into perpetual love.
-Nonetheless, even White Tantra may be practiced with sensual, partner and sexual elements, which some than call Pink Tantra.
+Nonetheless, even White Tantra may be practiced with sensual, partner and sexual elements, which some then call Pink Tantra.

 Red Tantra is more focused on using and transforming sensuality and sexuality into spiritual realms.
 There’s the idea of looking into and embracing that what is forbidden, the taboos, in order to release trapped energy.
 It’s thought that this trapped energy causes blockages and frustrations and hinders us to become a complete, whole human being expressing our inner self in a healthy and balanced way.